-Lessons of the Hour is a ten-channel, multi-screen film installation that explores the life of the visionary African American writer, abolitionist, statesman, and freed slave Frederick Douglass,.
-Incorporating excerpts from Douglass’ speeches and dramatizations of his private and public milieus, the film offers a contemplative, poetic journey into Douglass’ zeitgeist and a forceful suggestion that the lessons of the abolitionist’s hour have yet to be learned.
+Lessons of the Hour is a ten-screen film installation and photography exhibition by Isaac Julien, CBE RA, that explores the life of the visionary African American writer, abolitionist, statesman, and freed slave Frederick Douglass.
+Incorporating excerpts from Douglass’ speeches and dramatizations of his private and public milieus, the centerpiece of the exhibition, Lessons of the Hour: Frederick Douglass (2019) offers a contemplative, poetic journey into Douglass’ zeitgeist and a forceful suggestion that the lessons of the abolitionist’s hour have yet to be learned.

 Frederick Douglass (1818–1895) is a pivotal figure in the history of abolitionism and social reform in the United States who delivered anti-slavery campaigns across the northern United States and the United Kingdom.
+He was active in the women’s suffrage movement and published three autobiographies which continue to wield cultural influence.
 The most photographed man of the nineteenth-century, Douglass was a prominent proponent of the medium as a means by which Black people could control their likenesses beyond caricature.

-Lessons is accompanied by Julien’s photographs of the film’s subjects as well as a complementary grouping of works from the McEvoy Family Collection.
+Lessons is accompanied by Julien’s tintype portraits and mise en scènes photographs of the film’s subjects as well as a complementary grouping of works from the McEvoy Family Collection.
 The exhibition is developed in collaboration with the Isaac Julien Lab at the University of California, Santa Cruz, where Julien is a Distinguished Professor of the Arts, to give a community of postgraduate students a practicum experience in curation, installation, and production of a moving-image work.
 Additional programs in conjunction with the exhibition are to be announced.

 ABOUT THE ARTIST